Official search ends for Seattle hiker missing since Aug. 1

 The Snohomish County Sheriff’s Office has called off a search for a missing Seattle woman after three weeks of scouring the North Cascades near Vesper Peak, according to a news release.

 Samantha “Sam” Sayers, 28, described by family as an experienced day hiker, went missing on Aug.
-1 after going on a solo hike on the Vesper Peak trail.
+1 after reportedly going on a solo hike on the Vesper Peak trail.
 She was expected to head home and check in with her boyfriend that night, but didn’t return.
 Her car was found parked at the trailhead, 27 miles south of Darrington on the Mountain Loop Highway in the Mount Baker-Snoqualmie National Forest.

-The subsequent search involved infra-red helicopters, K-9 teams was conducted over hundreds of hours by the Sheriff’s Office and other agencies, drone operators and the sheriff’s Marine Unit, as well as thousands of volunteer hours from search and rescue agencies, according to the press release.
+The subsequent search involved infra-red viewing helicopters, K-9 search teams and hundreds of hours on the ground by the sheriff’s office search-and-rescue teams with help from other agencies, according to the sheriff’s office.
+At one point, drone operators and the sheriff’s Marine Unit were involved.
+Volunteer searchers from around the state donated thousands of hours of time, the sheriff’s office said.

 “We have exhausted all leads and tips.
 We’ve interviewed all witnesses who have come forward.
 We have checked and double checked the possible routes we believe Sam could have taken,” Search and Rescue Sgt.
 John Adams wrote in the news release.
 “If there was a place we thought she could get to, we put people there to look for Sam, often putting our volunteers and personnel at great risk due to the rugged, remote, and dangerous terrain.”